On War and Gold

-For the first time in US history, the pretext has been given for us to be engaged in preemptive overseas wars without end.
+For the first time in US history, the pretext has been given for our country to be engaged in preemptive overseas wars without end.

 I have seen with my own eyes the unwinnable nature of the wars in Iraq and Afghanistan.
 Indeed, from my first deployment in 2006 through my second in 2009, I noticed an increase in attacks on bases, increased suicide bombers, loss of control over vast regions of the countries, and a decrease in stability in Kabul and Bagdad.
 This, despite the ‘successes’ of daily kills or captures of senior Taliban or Al-Qaida leaders through ground battles, predator drone strikes, or larger bombing campaigns.

 Perpetual war — it is a concept not many of us can fully comprehend.
-But by all measures, it appears that the rationalization has been given for us to be engaged in continuous war for the rest of our lives and beyond.
+But by all measures, it appears that the rationalization has been given for the United States to be engaged in continuous war for the rest of our lives and beyond.

 The tremendous human costs of war are something I discuss regularly in other forums, but such is not the focus of this article.

-The point of this piece has been to show the link between my experience in the perpetual wars and my decision to study the precious metals markets.
+The purpose of this piece has been to show the link between my experience in our perpetual wars and my decision to study the precious metals markets.